jhivandb/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md

     !!! note
         The `component-config.yaml` file is considered legacy.
 For new components, we recommend using the latest version, `component.yaml v1.1`, which offers enhanced usability and features.

-    1. Copy and paste the snippet from the in-line developer guide into the `component-config` file under the `spec` section.
+    1. Copy and paste the snippet from the  developer guide into the `component-config` file under the `spec` section.

         The following is a sample snippet: